 "Yurei ..." her grandfather started.

 The sound echoed in the silent room, sounding quite painful.
 A red hand-shaped mark stung the child's face and she stared at her mother wide-eyed.
-Her pale hand rose to touch the mark and flinched at the pain.
-Her expression read 'why?' as she felt every pair of eyes in the room turn to her.
+Her pale hand rose to touch the mark and she flinched at the pain.
+Her innocent expression read 'why?' as she felt every pair of eyes in the room turn to her.

 "Stop it!" her mother shouted, tears brimming her eyes.
 Her cheeks were flushed, her nose red, and her eyes puffy.
 She was a mess.

 The child with the ghost-like complexion held in the tears that threatened to leak out of her eyes.
 The burning anger and hate in her mother's eyes hurt more than the slap she received or any other kind of laceration anyone could inflict on her.
 "S-Stop what, Mommy?"